 Evan Shelhamer

 I earned my PhD in computer science from UC Berkeley in 2019 where I was advised by Trevor Darrell as part of BAIR.
 Before Berkeley, I earned dual degrees in computer science (artificial intelligence concentration) and psychology at UMass Amherst advised by Erik Learned-Miller.
+After Berkeley, I spent a wonderful year in Cambridge, MA as a research scientist at Adobe and visiting scientist at MIT.

 I believe in DIY science and open tooling for research and engineering.